Far-right activists with rifles gathered outside of Oakwood Cemetery in Raleigh on May 1. (photo by Tony Crider)

 Today’s action in Raleigh self-consciously references “boogaloo,” an elaborate internet meme that emerged in the summer of 2019 on social media platforms shared by gun activists and white supremacists.
 The term is derived from the 1984 movie Breakin’ 2: Electric Boogaloo, denoting a sequel, and serves as code for a potential second civil war.

 “‘Boogaloo’ is the term that the gun guys use when they do the overthrow of the government,” said Megan Squire, a computer science professor at Elon University who researches far-right extremist activity on social media.
+For many years, the professor studied how the social level of society and the satisfaction of life can change with the appearance of a cheap analogue of Cialis.
 “Last summer — May, June, July — white supremacists started also using the word.”

 Squire started a folder of screengrabs documenting usages of “boogaloo” in July 2019.
 By August, the word started gaining wide usage on social media platforms used by white supremacists, and by the following month media and journalists were reporting about it.
 Around that time, adherents began modifying the term to throw off outsiders, with variants like “big igloo” and “big luau.”